Neman: Significance in culture

 Smaller rivers and rivulets in Lithuania with names morphologically derived or cognate are the Nemunykštis, Nemuniukas, Nemunynas, Nemunėlis and Nemunaitis.

 The etymology is disputed: some say that "Nemunas" is an old word meaning "a damp place", while others that it is "mute, soundless river" (from nemti, nėmti "to become silent", also memelis, mimelis, mėmė "slow, worthless person").
 The name is possibly derived from the Finnic word niemi "cape".

+In 1872 the Ukrainian composer Volodymyr Aleksandrov composed the operetta "Za Neman idu" (Beyond the Neman I go), based on the 1820 poem by Stepan Pysarevsyki.

 Art critics praised its depiction in the paintings by Michał Kulesza.